Georgios Koutroumpis

-Georgios Koutroumpis (Γεώργιος Κουτρουμπής; born 10 February 1991) is a Greek professional footballer who plays as a centre-back for Turkish TFF 1.
-Lig club Bandırmaspor.
+Georgios Koutroumpis (Γεώργιος Κουτρουμπής; born 10 February 1991) is a Greek professional footballer who plays as a centre-back for Super League 2 club Chania.

 Club career

 Born in Athens, Koutroumpis started his professional career in the Football League playing for Kallithea.
 On 9 August 2012, with a personal interference from ex AEK Athens president and major shareholder Dimitris Melissanidis, signed a four years' contract with AEK Athens for an undisclosed fee.
 After AEK Athens' relegation, Koutroumpis due to his club financial problems, asked for his contract to be solved, trying to sign with rivals Panathinaikos.

 Panathinaikos

 Koutroumpis could not be officially announced by Panathinaikos, because he still had a contract with AEK Athens.
 On June 26, 2013, he participated in Panathinaikos first training session for the 2013-14 season.
 On July 2, 2013, he filed an appeal against AEK Athens, in order to get whatever the team owed to him.
 On the same day, he travelled to the Netherlands and Osterberg, in order to take part in Panathinaikos' summer preparation.
 On 17 July 2013, it was officially announced that Koutroubis had signed a four-years contract with Panathinaikos.

 In summer 2016, Adanaspor are monitoring the case of Panathinaikos' 25-year-old central defender Koutroumpis, whose current contract expires at summer of 2017.
 On 6 October 2016, negotiations started for the extension of his contract.
 Koutroumpis is among the players Panathinaikos wish to tie up at the club as the two parties has begun negotiations over a new deal and the Greens are willing to offer an improved salary to the 25-year-old central defender, whose current contract expires at the end of 2016–2017 season, in order to keep him in their squad.
 Italian manager of Panathinaikos Andrea Stramaccioni will handle personally the case of Giorgos Koutroubis' contract extension until the summer of 2019.
 Eventually, on 15 October 2016, the current contract of 25-year-old player that expired at summer of 2017, will be extended until that of 2019, with better financial terms (€250,000 per year) and a buy-out clause of €1,6 million.

 On 21 October 2016, the directors of Trabzonspor are monitoring the case of Panathinaikos' defender, despite the fact that the new contract with the Greens expires at summer of 2019.
 On 10 September 2017, Marinos Ouzounidis named the international defender as the new captain of the club for the 2017-18 season.
 On 15 December 2017, the administration of Panathinaikos announced to Koutroumpis that he will be released from the financially struggling Greens in January 2018.
 The 26-year-old international central defender joined the historic Athens club from AEK back in the summer of 2013 and his current contract with experienced manager Marinos Ouzounidis' team expires in June 2019.